 Shortly thereafter, however, an arc in the electrical circuit for the left windshield heating system produced a small flame that appeared in the bottom left corner of the windshield.
-The pilots donned their oxygen masks, used a fire extinguisher to douse the flame and engaged the window heat computer reset button in compliance with the "Cockpit Windshield/Window Arcing" checklist.
+The pilots donned their oxygen masks, used a fire

+The aircraft had entered heavy rain shortly after the crew established visual contact with the runway. extinguisher to douse the flame and engaged the window heat computer reset button in compliance with the "Cockpit Windshield/Window Arcing" checklist.